-Ksenia Milas is a Russian violinist living in Bologna, Italy.
+Born in Saint Petersburg, Ksenia Milas has been living and working in Italy for many years.
 Graduated with honour at Maastricht Conservatoire in 2012 she is constantly performing in solo recitals and concerts with camera ensembles and orchestras in Italy, Russia, France, Germany, United Kingdom, Ireland, Lithuania, Finland, Greece, Switzerland, Egypt, China, The Republic of San Marino.
 She also teaches at the International Academy in Imola where she was invited, by its Honorary Director Vladimir Ashkenazi, in 2010, to pass on the techniques of the Russian violin school to her numerous students...

 In 2017 she records the six Sonatas for Violin Solo Op.27 by Eugene Ysaÿe, Anima Records (Paris, France), a project supported by the music critics Sandro Cappelletto and Tully Poter who have written the in-booklet premise.